Tidewater Oil Company: Tidewater Oil Company

 In 1966, Phillips Petroleum Company (now ConocoPhillips) purchased Tidewater's western refining, distribution and retailing network.
 Phillips immediately rebranded all Flying A stations in the region to Phillips 66.
-On the East Coast that year, American-born British petrol-industrialist J. Paul Getty merged his numerous oil interests into Getty Oil Company, and Tidewater Oil was dropped as a corporate brand.
+On the East Coast that year, American-born British petrol-industrialist J. Paul Getty merged his oil interests into Getty Oil Company, and Tidewater Oil was dropped as a corporate brand.
+The Flying A brand continued to be used on the East Coast until 1970, when stations and products were renamed Getty.

 In 2000, BP acquired the Veedol brand when it bought Burmah-Castrol.
-In February 2011, BP offered to sell the Veedol brand, which was purchased that October by Tide Water India, part of the Andrew Yule group Indian company.
+In February 2011, BP offered to sell the Veedol brand, which was purchased that October by Tide Water India, part of the Andrew Yule and Company Indian subsidiary.

+Tanker fleet

+At the end of 1947 the company owned 15 ships (207.500 tons).
+These were in the Eastern Division: